How to Build a Healthy Raised Bed Soil Mix

 Why soil mix matters in raised beds

-Raised beds don’t benefit from natural soil ecosystems in the same way ground soil does.
+Raised beds don't benefit from natural soil ecosystems in the same way ground soil does.
 This makes it important to create a balanced growing medium from the start.
+Roots in a raised bed are contained — they cannot push down through clay layers or seek out moisture deeper in the earth.
+Every centimeter of growth depends on what you provide.
+Good structure lets roots expand freely, which directly translates to bigger harvests and healthier plants.

 The ideal soil mix formula